yssource/rhai/doc/src/engine/optimize/optimize-levels.md

 There are three levels of optimization: `None`, `Simple` and `Full`.

-* `None` is obvious - no optimization on the AST is performed.
+* `None` is obvious &ndash; no optimization on the AST is performed.

 * `Simple` (default) performs only relatively _safe_ optimizations without causing side-effects (i.e. it only relies on static analysis and [built-in operators] for constant [standard types],